buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``env``
     A Builder may be given a dictionary of environment variables in this parameter.
     The variables are used in :bb:step:`ShellCommand` steps in builds created by this builder.
-    The environment variables will override anything in the buildslave's environment.
+    The environment variables will override anything in the worker's environment.
     Variables passed directly to a :class:`ShellCommand` will override variables of the same name passed to the Builder.

-    For example, if you have a pool of identical slaves it is often easier to manage variables like :envvar:`PATH` from Buildbot rather than manually editing it inside of the slaves' environment.
+    For example, if you have a pool of identical workers it is often easier to manage variables like :envvar:`PATH` from Buildbot rather than manually editing it inside of the workers' environment.

     ::